Katakwi: Population

 In 2015 the population of the town was projected at 8,000.
 In 2020 the mid-year population of Katakwi Town Council was projected at 9,100.
-It was calculated that the population of the town increased at an average annual rate of 2.6 percent between 2015 nd 2020.
+It was calculated that the population of the town had increased at an average annual rate of 2.6 percent between 2015 and 2020.

 Points of interest

 The following additional points of interest lie within the town limits or close to the edges of town: (1) Stanbic Bank Uganda Limited maintains a branch in town (2) the offices of Katakwi Town Council (3) Katakwi central market (4) Katakwi General Hospital, a public hospital administered by the Uganda Ministry of Health (5) the Soroti–Katakwi–Moroto–Lokitanyala Road passes through the middle of town.